MattiRyynanen/haskell-sudoku/README.md

 Build with

-    stack ghc sudoku-solver.hs
+    stack build

-and run with
+and run (and build possible changes) with

-    ./sudoku-solver.hs

-or compile and run

-    stack runghc sudoku-solver.hs
+    stack run

 Building for profiling